RijunLiao/InvoiceNet/README.md

-This code provides models to extract intelligent information (company, address, date, total amount) from invoice documents based on deep neural network.
+This code provides models to extract intelligent information (company, address, date, total amount) from invoice documents based on natural language processing.
 The flamework mainly includes two steps.
-Firstly, OCR extractions by using “Tesseract” library.
-And then classifying the context by using recurrent neural network.
+Firstly, text data extraction and processing by using text detector algorithm.
+And then recognizing the context by using recurrent neural network.

 ## Pre-trained models